Central Oregon Summer Travel Guide

 Enjoy Patio Season

 Get ready to soak up the sun and enjoy delicious food and refreshing beverages with your friends at the best patios all over Central Oregon!
-We have curated a list of top spots that guarantee a perfect summer getaway.
+We have curated a list of top spots that guarantee a perfect summer experience.

 For more local recommendations, don't miss our guide to the best restaurants in Central Oregon.

-Summer Yoga by the River
+Join A Yoga Class by the River

 Check out Free Spirit Yoga and Ninja in the Old Mill for more details.